ilia-barynkin/mathlibf/README.md

 # mathlibf

 Freestanding libc-free math library implementation, pure C99 without any dependencies.
-The point is scalability and modularity.
+The point is scalability (from mcu to large cpu) and modularity.